MaG94/LoRa_stage/README.md

 Simple python script, based on MQTT protocol, that perform a connection to a LoRa server using PAHO library.
 After the connection is established, data sent by a temperature sensor is retrieved, parsed and stored into a database.

 # What are MQTT and PAHO?
 The **MQTT protocol** is a machine-to-machine (M2M)/”Internet of Things” connectivity protocol.
-Designed as an extremely lightweight publish/subscribe messaging transport, it is useful for connections with remote locations where a small code footprint is required and/or network bandwidth is at a premium.
+Designed as an extremely lightweight *publish/subscribe messaging transpor*t, it is useful for connections with remote locations where a small code footprint is required and/or network bandwidth is at a premium.
 The **Eclipse Paho** project is the reference implementation for the MQTT protocol.

+# Publish/subscribe pattern
 ![alt text](https://www.hivemq.com/wp-content/uploads/pub-sub-mqtt-1024x588.png)

 # Environment setup